srvna0709/ecommerce-automation-updated/IMPLEMENTATION_SUMMARY.md

 2. Click Products and verify ALL PRODUCTS page
 3. Search for "Sleeveless" product
 4. Verify SEARCHED PRODUCTS section
-5. Add two products (ID: 3, 19) to cart
+5. Add two products to cart
 6. Navigate to cart
 7. Proceed to checkout
 8. Login with credentials